 Drain and rinse the ribs a few times under hot water and set aside.

-Heat oil and add the sugar.
+Heat oil over high heat and add the sugar.

 Keep stirring until the sugar gets caramelized.
 It will turn red in no time.